anon998/simple-proxy-for-tavern/README.md

 Leave Context Size high so Tavern doesn't truncate the messages, we're doing that in this script.

-Tavern settings like Temperature, Max Response Length, etc. are ignored, edit _generationPreset_ in conf.mjs to select a preset, the presets are located in the presets/ directory.
+Tavern settings like Temperature, Max Response Length, etc. are ignored.
+Edit _generationPreset_ in conf.mjs to select a preset.
+The presets are located in the presets/ directory.
-There's also a _replyAttributes_ variable that makes the AI give more descriptive responses.
+There's also a _replyAttributes_ variable that, by default, alters the prompt to induce the AI into giving more descriptive responses.

-If you want to always keep the example messages of the character in the prompt you have to edit _keepExampleMessagesInPrompt_ in conf.mjs while also enabling the option in the Tavern UI.
+If you want to always keep the example messages of the character in the prompt, you have to edit _keepExampleMessagesInPrompt_ in conf.mjs while also enabling the option in the Tavern UI.

 The last prompt is saved as prompt.txt.
 You can use it to check that everything is okay with the way the prompt is generated.